 Hybrid Exercises are the Best Pregnancy Exercises

 Hybrid weight training exercises are exercises that involve more than one muscle group.
 They also use compound movements (squats, lunges, deadlifts, rows, presses, etc.) and are awesome for pregnancy.
-These exercises give your more strengthening “bang” for your “buck.”
+These exercises give you more strengthening “bang” for your “buck.”
 That means they allow pregnant moms to get the most benefits in the least amount of time.
-Because, let’s face it, sometimes even just a 10 minute workout can seem too long.
+Because, let’s face it, sometimes even just a 10-minute workout can seem too long.

 With hybrid exercises, pregnant moms can workout at home.
 You don’t have to spend hours at the gym.

 Hybrid exercises go one step above isolation weight training exercises such as curls, calf raises, extensions, etc. to keep you strong and toned.
 While isolation exercises are helpful, you get greater benefits for both you and your baby when you use combinations of isolated exercises to form hybrids for a total body workout.

 Hybrid weight training exercises require neutral spine stabilization.
 So you’ll simultaneously work on strengthening your core AND strengthening and toning the body parts that you’re working.
 This is far superior to other exercises that only do one thing.
 Like those that either isolate one muscle group (think: isolated bicep curls) or rely on external support (think: weight machines at the gym) to stabilize the spine.